 - Take a large sheet pan and drizzle 1 tablespoon olive oil on it.
 With a silicone brush (or your fingers if you don't have a brush), spread the oil so that it covers the pan.

 - Add the potatoes to the pan, spaced apart, and then smash with your preferred instrument (see notes).

-- Drizzle the other 3 Tbsp olive oil over the potatoes, then sprinkle the garlic powder, onion powder, and additional ¼ tsp of salt.
+- Drizzle the other 3 tablespoon olive oil over the potatoes, then sprinkle the garlic powder, onion powder, and additional ¼ teaspoon of salt.